 Take the number from each category and add it up (for example: 5+5+5+5+5+5= 30).
 Then, take that number and divide it by 6 (since we have six categories).
 So, it should look like 30/6 = 5.

 Move the decimal over one spot to the right.
 In this example, you would get 50%.
 This is an F for example (A=90-100, B=80-89, C=70-79, D=60-69, F=59 and below).

 So, what does your score look like?
 Are you happy with the number you got?

 Take a look at what you just graded your life.
 I will share that I currently graded myself at a 43%.
 There are some areas of my life I have been neglecting.
 I hope you were honest with yourself in this activity.

-An important message that Rob talks about during the episode is taking a good hard look at that grade.
+An important message that Rob talks about during the episode for the CRIPES Method is taking a good hard look at that grade.
 It’s nothing to feel bad over but more so to note that this is it.
 This is your one life.
 Is that the grade you want to give this one life?

 Luckily, not all is lost.
 You can improve if you want to.

 Where to begin?
 Let’s begin right at this moment.
 Take that pen and paper and for each category list one thing you can do to improve for the next 30 days.
 I’ll provide an example below.